Shmuma/pytorch_tests/pract_rl/hw7/seminar_kungfu/docs/log.md

 I think key here is to make this value learned quickly.

 Maybe, prioritized experience replay will help here a lot.

+First version was stopped and started version with increased batch size (4 -> 64)